DecentralisedGaming/Book/05_challenges_of_building_a_decentralised_game.md

 ## Determinism
 To achieve the level of fault tolerance provided by blockchains they require that all nodes in the network eventually agree upon the history of transactions, or for decentralised games that all nodes eventually agree upon the full history of actions.
 This means that by necessity, blockchains must be deterministic and that the result of any calculation is the same regardless of the underlying hardware.

 That’s not to say that randomness is not important, but rather we must have consensus on the result of an action.
-This presents an interesting problem for randomness, but this is left for a later chapter.
+This presents an interesting problem for randomness, but this is left for a later chapter ([Randomness, determinism and fault tolerance](07_randomness_determinism_fault_tolerance.md)).

 ### Solution (Determinism)
 Determinism is something of a ‘fact’ for decentralised games that use a blockchain as their ‘spine’.
 It has implications for architecture and implementation, but less for the game design.
 While it may be fine to have a reasonable degree of imprecision for current online games, it needs to be addressed explicitly in the implementation of any blockchain game.